Shipping Artwork 101

-- I usually just recycle air cushioning but you can also get huge pre-inflated rolls for around $13 on Amazon here, if you are interested.
+- I usually just reuse air cushioning but you can also get huge pre-inflated rolls for around $13 on Amazon here, if you are interested.

 - The correct way to use filler in a box is to “overflow” the box so that it is very hard to close the box.
 This ensures that nothing moves in the box when you shake it because everything is tight inside.
 If you shake the box, you should hear little to no movement inside (I know, it’s a weird explanation but that’s what I do every time I finish packing a box.
 I shake it.
 If there are loose pieces in there, it’s no good.)

-- *Optional: Add a fragile sticker or two.
-I'll admit it doesn't make as much of a difference as good packaging, but it’s still a good thing to add.
+*Optional: Add a fragile sticker or two.
+I’ll admit it doesn’t make as much of a difference as good packaging, but it’s still a good thing to add.

 How to Package and Ship Other Art-forms